SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - Most of my readers will have felt the sensation of suddenly falling into the void, just at the point when sleep is going to take them over completely.
 Waking up with a start, your heart convulsively trembling, you don’t always realise that this sensation of vertigo is a reminiscence of th expulsion of being born… …All those who throw themselves into the void have at bottom only one desire, to be reborn at any price.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: (VSD); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, pp. 131-13 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* Salvador Dali, quote on his early life and meeting the Void: (VSD); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, pp. 131-13

 - Where is the real?
 All appearance are deceitful, the visible surface is deceptive.
 I look at my hand… …It is nerves, muscles, bones.
 Let us go deeper: it is molecules and acids.
 Further still: it is an impalpable waltz of electrons and neutrons.
 Further still:… … an immaterial nebula.
 Who can prove that my hand exists?